cogentcore/core/ki/README.md

 The **Tree** is one of the most flexible, widely-used data structures in programming, including the DOM structure at the core of a web browser, scene graphs for 3D and 2D graphics systems, JSON, XML, SVG, filesystems, programs themselves, etc.  This is because trees can capture most relevant forms of *structure* (hierarchical groupings, categories, relationships, etc) and are most powerful when they are fully *generative* -- arbitrary new types can be inserted flexibly.

-Goki provides a general-purpose tree container type, that can support all of these applications, by embedding and extending the `Node` struct type that implements the `Ki` (Ki = Tree in Japanese) `interface`.
+Cogent Core provides a general-purpose tree container type, that can support all of these applications, by embedding and extending the `Node` struct type that implements the `Ki` (Ki = Tree in Japanese) `interface`.
 Unlike many cases in Go, the need to be able to arbitrarily extend the type space of nodes in the tree within a consistent API, means that the more traditional object-oriented model works best here, with a single common base type, and derived types that handle diverse cases (e.g., different types of widgets in a GUI).
-Goki stores a Ki interface of each node, enabling correct virtual function calling on these derived types.
+Cogent Core stores a Ki interface of each node, enabling correct virtual function calling on these derived types.

 A virtue of using an appropriate data representation is that some important operations can be performed particularly concisely and efficiently when they are naturally supported by the data structure.
 For example, matrices and vectors as supported by numpy or MATLAB provide a concise high-level language for expressing many algorithms.

-For trees, Goki leverages the tree structure for automatically computing the appropriate extent of a scenegraph that needs to be updated, with an arbitrary sequence of individual operations, by propagating updating flags through the tree, and tracking the "high water mark" (see UpdateStart / End).
+For trees, Cogent Core leverages the tree structure for automatically computing the appropriate extent of a scenegraph that needs to be updated, with an arbitrary sequence of individual operations, by propagating updating flags through the tree, and tracking the "high water mark" (see UpdateStart / End).
 This makes the GoGi GUI efficient in terms of what needs to be redrawn, while keeping the code local and simple.

-In addition, Goki provides functions that traverse the tree in the usual relevant ways ("natural" me-first depth-first, me-last depth-first, and breadth-first) and take a `func` function argument, so you can easily apply a common operation across the whole tree in a transparent and self-contained manner, like this:
+In addition, Cogent Core provides functions that traverse the tree in the usual relevant ways ("natural" me-first depth-first, me-last depth-first, and breadth-first) and take a `func` function argument, so you can easily apply a common operation across the whole tree in a transparent and self-contained manner, like this:

 ```go
 func (n *MyNode) DoSomethingOnMyTree() {